GET READY FOR THE OPEN COAST!

 - Towing Equipment and Use; Contact Tow; In Line Tow; Rafted Tow; Tow Rescue in Progress)

-In order to participate in this course, each participant must satisfy the following essential eligibility criteria:
+In order to participate in this program, each participant must satisfy the following essential eligibility criteria:

-- Be able to independently participate in all individual skills and activities listed in the course outline while also maintaining an appropriate and safe body position
+- Be able to independently participate in all individual skills and activities while also maintaining an appropriate and safe body position.

-- Be able to effectively communicate with the instructor and other course participants
+- Be able to effectively communicate with the instructor and other program participants.